clef-men/article_tmc/popl25-author-response.md

-Note: there are of course other contributions in the Koka publication, in particular their discussion of how to combine TMC with multishot delimited continuations, which (is not relevant in our OCaml setting and) is notable and of independent interest.
+Note: there are of course other contributions in the Koka publication, in particular their discussion of how to combine TMC with multishot delimited continuations.
+This is not relevant in our OCaml setting, but it is notable and of independent interest.

 > - Part of this work has been published before.
 This raises the
 >   question whether this submission has too much overlap with